Is OEPTC applied for and rent/property tax declared?

 Changes in Marital Status:

-If spouses live separate and apart for more than 90 days (due to a breakdown in their relationship), the effective date of change in marital status is retroactive to the day of they first started living apart.
+If spouses live separate and apart for more than 90 days (due to a breakdown in their relationship), the effective date of change in marital status is retroactive to the day they first started living apart.

 Spouses receiving social assistance:

-For spouses who lived together, where one or both received social assistance income, the spouse with the higher net income must report all of the social assistance income of both spouses.
-In comparing net incomes, we don’t count social assistance payments (line 14500) or child care expenses (line 21400).
+For spouses living together, where one or both received social assistance income, the spouse with the higher net income must report all of the social assistance income of both spouses.
+In comparing net incomes, don’t count social assistance payments (line 14500) or child care expenses (line 21400).
 If filing complete information for both spouses, UFile will automatically assign social assistance income to the correct spouse.
 But if entering ‘net income only’ for a client’s spouse, UFile will include the client’s social assistance income in the client’s return even if the spouse’s net income is higher.
 If only one spouse is attending the clinic, and they had social assistance income, it should be entered in UFile only if the client had the higher net income.
 If the client has a higher net income, they need to report any social assistance income received by their spouse.
 Depending on the circumstances the client’s spouse may need to file a T1-Adjustment.

 Seniors: